 I stayed home with Mila for basically an entire week, hardly leaving the house to make sure we were consistent and to give her the opportunity to succeed.
 I had her butt naked from the waist down for the whole first week.
 For the first few days, there were essentially no warning signs, when she had to go it would just come out.
 I would immediately scoop her up mid-pee or poop, and run her over to her little potty chair which we kept right in the living room for a while.
 Then I eventually moved it into the bathroom, but honestly not for a good few weeks or so.

 A few unexpected roadblocks we ran into was my fear of germs in public bathrooms (their little hands are all up in everything trying to balance) and her fear for the automatic flushers.
 She was terrified of them and started to refuse to go in public about a month in.
-So what we did was purchase these massive disposable seat protectors, with fun designs that ended up being a comfort thing for her, and a germ barrier for Mama’s peace of mind.
+So what we did was purchase these huge disposable seat protectors, with fun designs that ended up being a comfort thing for her, and a germ barrier for Mama’s peace of mind.
 To this day she doesn’t love the flushers but I just let her go out of the stall first, and flush after.
+There will be roadblocks, and regressions, but that’s okay!

 At age three now, she just recently became consistently accident free during naps and bedtime, so we were still using pull-ups just for sleep for a long while after being completely day-time potty trained.
 Ultimately, every kid is different and what worked for us may not work for you, or even for our youngest daughter one day.
 The take home message here though is whenever you decide to potty train, and however, fully commit to it and be consistent.
 If you have any tips and tricks that you swore by, I’d love for you to share them in the comments below, in hopes they may help some other Mamas on their potty training journey too!